 “Working people across our economy are seeing their jobs outsourced and the government and corporations are simply telling them to expect less,” Dias said.
 “Corporations have misused the federal government’s foreign worker programs, and demanded that workers take a hit even when profits are high.
 We need to do better.”

-To build support the Good Jobs Summit, Unifor has asked Canadians to reflect on how Canada's job market could be improved.
+To build support for the Good Jobs Summit, Unifor has asked Canadians to reflect on how Canada’s job market could be improved.
 Unifor has started the conversation by taking to twitter with the hashtag #GoodJobsRev.